HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 Goal: In this lab we will explore how Atlas and Ranger integrate to enhance data access and authorization through tags

+#### Atlas Install

+Similar to how you installed other components, use Add Service wizard to install Atlas.
+For all passwords, use: BadPass#1

 #### Atlas Preparation

 To create Tag-Based Policies, we will first need to create tags in Atlas and associate them to entities

-- Go to https://localhost:21000 and login to the Atlas UI using admin/admin for the username and pass
+- Use Ambari quicklink login to the Atlas UI using admin/BadPass#1 for the username and pass
 ![Image](/screenshots/Atlas-login-page.png)

 - Select the "TAGS" tab and click on "Create Tag"